mopidy/mopidy/docs/installation/index.rst

    For the lazy, you can simply run the following command to create ``/etc/apt/sources.list.d/mopidy.list``::

-       sudo wget -q -O /etc/apt/sources.list.d/mopidy.list http://apt.mopidy.com/mopidy.list
+       sudo wget -q -O /etc/apt/sources.list.d/mopidy.list https://apt.mopidy.com/mopidy.list

 #.
 Install Mopidy and all dependencies::

        sudo apt-get update
        sudo apt-get install mopidy

+#.
+Optional: If you want to use any Mopidy extensions, like Spotify support or
-   Note that this will only install the main Mopidy package.
-For e.g. Spotify or SoundCloud support you need to install the respective extension packages.
+   Last.fm scrobbling, you need to install additional packages.

    To list all the extensions available from apt.mopidy.com, you can run::

        apt-cache search mopidy